Ising model on random triangulations of the disk: phase transition: Introduction

 The idea behind the above conjecture is explained in \cite[Section 6]{CT20} in a similar setting.
-The main obstacle of the proof for the above conjecture is the fact that the expected value of $\eta_{k,1}$ is hard to estimate.
-One could find an asymptotic estimate for the volume of a finite Boltzmann Ising-triangulation, but it turns out not to be sufficient.
-However, the analog of the conjecture could be proven for the model with spins on vertices, or with spins on faces and a general boundary.
-The former is conducted in \cite{T20}, in which setting $E=1$.
+The main obstacle of the proof for the conjecture is that we lack information of $E$ with our current approach.
+One could find an asymptotic estimate for the volume of a finite Boltzmann Ising-triangulation, which gives an upper bound for the length of a piece of interface swallowed by a peeling step, but it turns out not to be sufficient.
+However, an analog of the conjecture could be proven for the model with spins on vertices, or with spins on faces and a general boundary.
+The former is conducted in the preprint \cite{T20}.
 The conjecture is also supported by a prediction derived from the \emph{Liouville Quantum Gravity}, seen as a continuum model of \emph{quantum surfaces} studied eg. in \cite{matingoftrees}, which also inspired us to find the correct constant in the scaling limit of Theorem~\ref{thm:scaling}.
 More discussion about this is given in Section~\ref{sec:onejumpscaling}.